 This week we have Dr. Josh Feder with us from sunny Solana Beach, California where he is a father of a grown autistic son, a child and family psychiatrist using the Developmental, Individual differences, Relationship-based (DIR) model and an Expert DIR Training Leader.
-He is also a faculty member with both the Interdisciplinary Council on Development and Learning (ICDL), the home of DIR/Floortime, and Profectum, and an adjunct faculty with Fielding Graduate University in the Child and Infant Development PhD program.
+He is also a faculty member with both the Interdisciplinary Council on Development and Learning (ICDL), the home of DIR/Floortime, and Profectum, and an adjunct faculty with Fielding Graduate University in the PhD program in Infant and Early Childhood Development.

 Repetition in autism therapy with Dr. Josh Feder

 The mainstream ‘intervention’ when a parent gets a diagnosis of autism for their child is Applied Behaviour Analysis (ABA).
 In ABA therapy, one of the principles is to repeat things the same way each time so the child has a better chance to learn the skill correctly, but in developmental approaches we observe that children don’t tend to adapt to new situations with the new skills.

 Dr. Feder gives the example of teaching the child to say hi to people and ask a question such as “What’s your favourite colour?”
 When the child asks a person their name and favourite colour, they seem strange because it’s not natural.

 So the question is, “What do we want our children to learn when they begin to communicate with others?”
 We want them to reach that back-and-forth continuous flow that DIR/Floortime aims for but Dr. Feder points out that developmental psychologist Dr. Edward Tronic talks about how it isn’t the way things actually are.